igroff/node-simplog/README.md

     22 May 22:07:44 - [ERROR] look ma, an error

 you can make `process.env.NOLOGPID` truthy and it will go away.
 If there's something called window in the global scope, we'll skip the PID in any output.
 Reasonable?

+If, for any reason, you want to avoid any log output you can make `DISABLE_LOGGING` ( an environment variable ) truthy and all logging will be skipped.
+I find this helpful for testing things that use simplog.